Authors of section

 • When the outer glove is torn

-• When you see wetting beneath the outer glove
+• When wetting is seen beneath the outer glove

-• Whenever possible, try to implement MMF in a surgical setting with an assistant
+• Whenever possible, implement MMF in a surgical setting with an assistant

-• Try to exercise non-touch technique with wires, grasping the wires with wire twisters only and not touching them with fingers
+• Try to use a “non-touch technique” with wires, grasping the wires with wire twisters only and not touching them with fingers

-• Loose ends should always be grasped at the tip as not to leave a wire tip "open."
+• Always grasp loose ends at the tip to avoid leaving a wire tip “open”.

-• Cut wire pieces should be discarded into a sharps container
+• Discard cut wire pieces in a sharps container

 Sharps container